Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for figure/table numbering, but does not explicitly state when to use this tool versus alternatives like insert_caption or update_fields.
-No exclusions or alternative recommendations are given.
+The description does not explicitly state when to use this tool versus alternatives like insert_caption or generate_list_of_figures.
+It implies usage for sequence numbering but lacks when-not-to-use or alternative guidance.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.